Kepler Capital Believes Kvaerner ASA (KVAEF) Won't Stop Here

 Kepler Capital Believes Kvaerner ASA (KVAEF) Won’t Stop Here

-In a report issued on November 2, Kevin Roger from Kepler Capital maintained a Buy rating on Kvaerner ASA (KVAEF), with a price target of NOK12.00.
+Kepler Capital analyst Kevin Roger maintained a Buy rating on Kvaerner ASA (KVAEF) on November 9 and set a price target of NOK12.00.
 The company’s shares closed last Monday at $1.12, close to its 52-week high of $1.13.

 See today’s analyst top recommended stocks >>